 - Whole-house HEPA purifiers: Whole-house HEPA filtration units, such as the Lennox PureAir S System, work to remove allergens from the air, via the home’s HVAC system.
 They are more effective at removing airborne particles throughout the home than portable air purifiers, which treat the air in a single room.

 - HEPA vacuum cleaners: Dirt that tracks in on shoes or pet dander tends to settle on the floor or upholstery, only becoming airborne when someone crosses the room or sits on the sofa.
 If you already use HEPA filtration to purify the air in your home, it makes sense to use a top-rated vacuum fitted with HEPA filters as well.
-These vacuums are fitted with HEPA filters to collect and trap dust and particles from floors and furniture before they become airborne.
+These vacuums are fitted with HEPA filters to collect and trap dust, dust mites, and particles from floors and furniture before they become airborne.

 6. HEPA filters require frequent replacement.

 Because dense HEPA filters trap most of the particulates in the air, they tend to become clogged more quickly than traditional filters.
 While the recommended replacement rate varies from appliance to appliance and depends on how much air is being drawn through the filter (and how dirty the air is), you can expect to change HEPA filters at least twice as often as you would change non-HEPA filters.
 This can be expensive, as a replacement filter for a standard vacuum runs approximately $10, while a replacement filter for a HEPA vacuum runs around $50.

 7. HEPA filters can be washed and reused (in some circumstances).

 The ability to clean a HEPA filter saves money.
 While filters differ and some are difficult to clean without damaging them, users may be able to eke out an additional few months or longer by cleaning a HEPA filter.